oskarthaeter/Patho-Bench/advanced_usage/README.md

 > [!NOTE]
 > Instead of providing a list of `COST` values, you can set `COST: auto` to automatically sweep over `np.logspace(np.log10(10e-6), np.log10(10e5), num=45)`.
 This behavior can be modified in `ExperimentFactory.py`.

+> [!NOTE]
+> You can define model-specific hyperparameters in separate YAML files.
+For example, see `./advanced_usage/configs/fineune/*.yaml` for finetuning hyperparameters for several models evaluated in the THREADS paper (https://arxiv.org/pdf/2501.16652).
+The `--hyperparams_yaml` argument in `run.sh` should point to the desired YAML file (see below).

-3. Navigate to `./advanced_usage/run.sh` and edit the command to run the desired evaluation:
+3. Navigate to `./advanced_usage/run.sh` and edit the command to run the desired evaluation.
+See `./advanced_usage/run.py` for all possible arguments.
+For example:
     ```bash
     python run.py \
         --experiment_type linprobe \